Reaction time test

 Why shooter players measure this

 Duels in Rust, Tarkov or Delta Force are usually decided in the first 200-300 ms of contact — exactly what the reflex drill measures.
 Flicks and tracking decide everything after: a burst lands only if the crosshair stays on the enemy.
 Knowing your numbers helps you pick fights: rush with fast reflexes, hold angles and pre-aim with slower ones.
+Outside shooters the same reflex shows up on the grid — the F1 start drill uses the real five-light sequence.
 And if you want an edge more reliable than reflexes, check the catalog: RUST cheats, private Escape From Tarkov software, Delta Force cheats and Apex Legends.

 Questions and answers

-The human average for a visual stimulus is about 250 ms. Anything under 230 ms is already good for shooters, and under 200 ms puts you close to competitive players.
+About 250 ms to a visual stimulus for an untrained adult.
+Anything under 230 ms is already good for shooters, and under 200 ms puts you close to competitive players.

 Can reaction time be trained?